-Darth Vader is easily one of the most popular and recognizable villains in history.
-Not only is he the face of one of the biggest franchises in the world, but he’s also the reason that franchise was able to create 11 movies, multiple television shows, and more books than I can count.
+Darth Vader is easily one of history’s most popular and recognizable villains.
+Not only is he the face of one of the biggest franchises in the world, but he’s also the reason that the franchise was able to create 11 movies, multiple television shows, and more books than I can count.

 Science is beginning to show what Thanos has understood all along.
 This world (Earth) and many others are at a tipping point.
 Populations are becoming very large and are trending towards becoming unsustainable.
 When this happens, the most likely scenario is war, violence, and mass genocide.
 Ironically, these are exactly the methods that Thanos employed in the MCU’s Infinity War saga.

 As a species with a much smaller population, mutants have been hated, discriminated against, and hunted by humans for being different.
-They are the focal point of racism, discrimination, and as a result, have gone through horrors that no being should have to go through.
+They are the focal point of racism, and discrimination, as a result, has gone through horrors that no being should have to go through.
 Magneto is tired of this and wants nothing more than for mutants to get the respect and kindness they deserve.